 As supervisor of this team I think it important that we take a multi-method measurement approach.
-As such, we will combine qualitative and quantitative designs and tests to triangulate the perceptions and outcomes.
-The literature shows that self-reflection and peer ratings are fantastic ways for small groups to gauge their level of functioning, cooperation and how to overcome interpersonal conflicts that may affect the outcome of group goals (Prebble & Frederick, 2007).
+As such, we will combine qualitative and quantitative designs and tests to triangulate the perceptions and performance outcomes of team members.
+Self-reflections and peer ratings are fantastic ways for small teams to gauge their level of functioning, cooperation, and navigation of interpersonal conflicts that affect achieving a group goal (Prebble & Frederick, 2007).

 Understanding of research design and measurement, particularly with regards to team functioning, is critical in health management science.
 Multi-disciplinary teams are required to service the individual needs and contextual parameters for a client/patient’s care.
 Thus, knowledge of how a group functions to identify best practices and weak processes is of tremendous benefit to health management workers, patients/clients and the wider community.